Devin J. Starlanyl

 proposal.
 He planned to organize a team to define meaningful clinical

-subsets of FMS.
+subsets of FM.
 These subsets would be categorized by perpetuating

 factors, cause (initiating factors), and symptoms (presenting factors).